ravendb/docs/Documentation/5.3/Raven.Documentation.Pages/client-api/data-subscriptions/what-are-data-subscriptions.dotnet.markdown

 * **Concurrent Subscription Strategy**
-  Using the concurrent subscription strategy, multiple workers of the same subscription can connect it simultaneously and divide the documents procession load between them to speed it up.
+  Using the concurrent subscription strategy, multiple workers of the same subscription can connect it simultaneously and divide the documents processing load between them to speed it up.
-   * Batch procession is divided between the multiple workers.
+   * Batch processing is divided between the multiple workers.
    * Connection failure is handled by assigning batches of failing workers to active available workers.
    * Read more about this strategy [here](../../client-api/data-subscriptions/concurrent-subscriptions).